 Nursery

 I am Miss Lankester and I am the Nursery teacher!
 Our nursery is a calm and happy place, where children can explore, play and develop a lifelong love of learning.
-I am so excited to be teaching your children and supporting their growth and development this year!
+I am so excited to be teaching your children and supporting their growth and development this year by learning through play!

-Mrs Borg-Heffernan and Mrs Luby will be supporting Nursery this year.
+Mrs Borg-Heffernan will be supporting Nursery this year.
 Miss Manley will be teaching Nursery on a Monday morning.

 To enquire about a place in Nursery, please click here.